 Section II - Code of Conduct.
-This section sets forth Cape Atlantic I.N.K.'s "code of conduct" to be followed by all employees, interns, and volunteers.
-The Code of Conduct draws from each of the other sections of this Compliance Plan and Cape Atlantic I.N.K.'s Employee Manual.
+This section sets forth the Organization's "code of conduct" to be followed by all employee, interns and volunteers.
+The Code of Conduct draws from each of the other sections of this Compliance Plan and the Organization's Employee Manual.
 It highlights key elements of the Compliance Plan and the standards against which efforts under this Compliance Plan may be measured.
-It sets forth Cape Atlantic I.N.K.'s commitment to create a culture of compliance within Cape Atlantic I.N.K..
+It sets forth the Organization's commitment to create a culture of compliance within the Organization.

 Section III - Compliance Practices and Procedures.
-This section includes important information about the Compliance Officer and Compliance Committee, Cape Atlantic I.N.K.'s auditing and monitoring processes, compliance training and education, effective lines of communication for reporting suspected or actual incidents of non-compliance, responses to compliance concerns, and enforcement standards and disciplinary guidelines.
+This section includes important information about the Compliance Officer and Compliance Committee, the Organization's auditing and monitoring processes, compliance training and education, effective lines of communication for reporting suspected or actual incidents of non-compliance, responses to compliance concerns, and enforcement standards and disciplinary guidelines.